random-forests/tensorflow-workshop/extras/sentiment_analysis/README.md

 * Finally, the model presented above can be easily changed to be used on different data and even perform different classification or prediction tasks.
-More details can be seen in the [code]().
-  A great example is [colorbot](https://github.com/random-forests/tensorflow-workshop/blob/master/extras/colorbot/) a deep RNN model that receives a word (sequence of characters) as input and learns to predict a rgb value that better represents this word.
+A great example of how to change this implementation to perform different tasks is [colorbot](https://github.com/random-forests/tensorflow-workshop/blob/master/extras/colorbot/) a deep RNN model that receives a word (sequence of characters) as input and learns to predict a rgb value that better represents this word.
   As a result we have a color generator!